 I'm not happy with the way the voice effect sounds...

 Luckily in TrooperTalk there are lots of ways you can customize the sound and setup to suit your liking!
-Take a look at the guide image above for a description on each adjustment and it's effect.
-If you still are not happy with the results, please send me an email with your feedback so that I can improve TrooperTalk in future updates.
+With either one of the preset character profiles, or a custom profile of your own, you have the power to adjust and modify the emulation to a great extent!
+If you still are not happy with the results you're getting, please send me an email with your feedback so that I can improve TrooperTalk in future updates.

 How much battery will TrooperTalk use?